 You dream it.
 We fund it.

-99% of Washougal Schools Foundation spending is directed to our grants, scholarships, and programs.
+99% of Washougal Schools Foundation spending is directed to our grants.

 Our nonprofit organization is dedicated to enhancing the quality of public education improving the lives of Washougal’s children.
-To make that possible, we keep our overhead expenses low so that your donations can go directly to the programs in need.
-Unless donor-specified, donations are dispersed throughout our Creative Classroom Grant, Mini Grant and Scholarship programs.
+To make that possible, we keep our overhead expenses low so that your donations can go directly to the most effective programs.

 Click here to learn more about our Mini-Grants available to teachers, and Creative Classroom Grants available to anyone with an idea to improve the classroom experience.

 As an all-volunteer organization, we deeply appreciate the knowledge and experience that every volunteer brings.
-Click here to learn how you can help.
+Contact us to learn how you can help.